bunyaminbayar/wheel/readme.md

 The code also defines a function called calculatePrize() that calculates the prize won by the user.
 This function uses the weights of the segments to determine the probability of winning a particular prize.
 It then generates a random number between 0 and the total weight of all the segments, and finds the segment that corresponds to the generated number.
 The winning segment is then highlighted on the wheel, and the wheel is animated to stop at the winning segment.

 The code also defines functions to play a tick sound when the wheel is spinning, and to start the wheel animation when the user clicks a "start game" button.
 The code also defines variables to keep track of the wheel's power and spinning status.

+After you spin the wheel and win the prize, wait 5 seconds or play again immediately.